 As the result of a few dedicated individuals, traditional herbal lore is being supported by scientific research.
 According to Te Ara, the Maori traditionally used over 200 plant species for medicinal purposes.
 Many of the most common of these medicinal plants have been studied scientifically, and many other possibilities are waiting to be explored.
 Some of the most commonly used medicinal herbs of New Zealand include the following:

-Tohunga would often prescribe harakeke to treat intestinal parasites, This practice has been investigated by at least one study, using heifer calves as test subjects, and researchers found no difference in fecal egg counts between test subjects and untreated control animals.
-According to the Museum of New Zealand, the roots are useful to treat colds and headaches, while the leaves can be used to treat digestive disorders.
+- Roots are often prescribed to treat intestinal parasites.
+This practice has been investigated by at least one study, using heifer calves as test subjects, and researchers found no difference in fecal egg counts between test subjects and untreated control animals.

 Kawakawa (Pepper Tree)

 The pepper tree is one of the most widely used indigenous medicinal plants of New Zealand.
-Tohunga commonly prescribe this plant for the following maladies:
+NW Times reports that tohunga commonly prescribe this plant for the following maladies:

 - Stomachache: Leaves and bark of the tree can be chewed or used as tea to treat stomach ache or dysentery.